Unpacking the “Worker Retention Payment” Grant guidelines – A Providers Perspective

 Firstly, how the grant will be calculated.

-Importantly, the determination of the grant for a particular service is not calculated via a “claim and acquit” process ie: hours worked and rates paid are submitted by the employer (the claim) and then the “retention payment” calculated as 10 per cent of the sum of the two inputs is paid (the acquit).
+Importantly, the determination of the grant for a particular service will not be calculated via a “claim and acquit” process ie: hours worked and rates paid are submitted by the employer (the claim) and then the “retention payment” calculated as 10 per cent of the sum of the two inputs is paid (the acquit).

 Instead, the Department of Education has opted for a “top down” approach whereby it calculates, using a set of proprietary inputs, a “retention payment per hour” dollar amount and then uses this as the basis to calculate the retention payment by multiplying it by the chargeable hours of early learning a centre delivers in a given period.